 Sponsors are asked to provide their families with one new gift and one new clothing item for children under the age of 16, as well as the means for a holiday meal (such as a gift card to a grocery store or a basket of food items).
 Additional gifts for the children or other household members is not guaranteed and considered extra.

-The website will be open and accepting applications starting September 15th until November 13th.
-After November 13th, no new applications will be accepted.
-You will still be able to check the status of your application through the website if you applied prior to November 13th.
+The website will be open and accepting applications starting September 15th.
+You will be able to check the status of your application by logging into your profile HERE.

 Call your adoptee!
 They don't know they're adopted until they receive your phone call.
 This is stressful time for them and your phone call will mean the world.
 We recommend using this time to ask them about their wish lists, clarify details, and discuss delivery times and expectations.